cucapra/gem5-mesh/README.md

 1. `cd path/to/git/top`
 2. `scons -j16 ./build/RVSP/gem5.opt`

-### Running:
+### Running Quickstart:

-Benchmarks can be run individually by navigating to a sub-directory in `./program-spad` and doing `make run`.
+Benchmarks can be run individually by navigating to a sub-directory in `./programs-spad` and doing `make run`.

-Scripts are provided to run experiments (in ./scripts-phil/eval)
+Scripts are provided to run experiments in `./scripts-phil/eval`.
+We provide a top-level script to automate simulation, data collection, and plotting:

-    `python artifact.py --experiment=[small,medium,large]` does simulation and plotting.
+`python artifact.py --experiment=[small,medium,large]`

 It invokes the following scripts
-1. run_sim.py : runs an experiment
+1. `run_sim.py` : runs an experiment
-2. extract_stats.py : extracts gem5 simulation data
+2. `extract_stats.py` : extracts gem5 simulation data
-3. organizer.py : plots graph of data
+3. `organizer.py` : plots graph of data

+Each experiment size produces a part or all of the key data presented in the original paper.
+The time will vary depending on the number of cores available to parallelize the simulations.
+Each simulation takes 2-30 hours depending on the benchmark and configuration.

+The experiment information is enumerated below:

+1. `small`: 10 simulations (5 benchmarks, 2 configs) -- recommended on 4-core systems.
+2. `medium`: 30 simulations (15 benchmarks, 2 configs) -- recommended on 16-core systems.
+3. `large`: 65 simulations (15 benchmarks, 4-5 configs) -- recommended on 32-core or more systems.

 ### Experimenting: